yanraze/Bike-Sales-Dashboard/README.md

 - Growth and Decline Trends:
   - Customer count saw significant growth in 2013-2015, peaking in 2015 (29.4K customers).
-  - Despite high revenue, a decline in YoY revenue growth 2016 (-11.54%) suggests market saturation or lower demand.
+  - Despite high revenue, a decline in YoY revenue growth in 2016 (-11.54%) suggests market saturation or lower demand.
   - Accessories and bike-related components (Tires, Tubes, Helmets) drive consistent sales.

-## RECOMENDATIONS
+## RECOMMENDATIONS

 - Increase inventory for high-demand products like Water Bottles, Patch Kits, and Road/Mountain bikes.
 - Focus on marketing efforts in high-revenue regions like the U.S. and Australia.
-- Target adults (35-64) more aggressively, as they form the largest customer base.
+- Target adults (35-64) more aggressively, as they form the most extensive customer base.
 - Investigate the 2016 revenue drop to identify external factors affecting sales.